hire-vladimir/SA-NetOps/README.md

 Mapping information is obtained from IEEE, found at http://standards.ieee.org/regauth/oui/oui.txt.
 Additional detail can be found at http://standards.ieee.org/faqs/regauth.html

+This project is hosted on GitHub, see https://github.com/hire-vladimir/SA-mac_vendor

 #Install
 App installation is simple, and only needs to be present on the search head.
 Documentation around app installation can be found at http://docs.splunk.com/Documentation/AddOns/released/Overview/Singleserverinstall